 The Startup Pyramid

-Sean Ellis (CEO of Qualaroo, godfather of growth hacking) uses this framework when thinking about startup growth.
+Sean Ellis (CEO of Qualaroo, godfather of growth hacking) uses this marketing framework when thinking about startup growth.
 This one is great because it gives you a rough game plan depending on what stage your business is in.
 The pyramid is comprised of three stages:

 - Product/Market Fit: Appropriately at the base of the pyramid, the first and most fundamental part of the model is achieving product/market fit.
 The idea behind this is that you should never waste resources on growing something that people don’t want.
 If you go down that path, you’ll just die trying.